-1. A posed named after a cosplayer who used it in many photos taken of her.
+1. A pose named after a cosplayer who used it in many photos taken of her.
 Consists of putting your hand up to your mouth like you might be whispering something to someone.

 1. verb: To greg, gregging.
 To wear a wig without a wig cap or otherwise so poorly that your natural hair pokes out from under the wig.: "Did you see his wig?
 He's gregging so bad!"

-1. When a cosplayer continually enters competitions with the same costume, that has already won awards, in order to win more awards.
+When a cosplayer continually enters competitions with the same costume, which has already won awards, in order to win more awards.
 Typically frowned upon as most competitions do not allow costumes that have already placed in similar competitions if they have not had any major alterations.

 When a "high level" cosplayer intentionally competes in a small competition in order to sweep the event.